 Rooftop weddings are magical.
 Symbolically, they suggest that the sky is the limit for your future together!
 However, there are some things you will want to keep in mind to ensure your rooftop wedding is everything you are dreaming of.

 Styling a Rooftop Wedding

 Planning a wedding may seem overwhelming at first.
-After all there is so much that goes into it.
+After all, there is so much that goes into it.
 Of course, you likely want every detail to be perfect.
 Much of the wedding planning stress and overwhelm comes from the details.
 It may be a wise choice to hire a wedding planner for this, especially if you feel yourself becoming stressed about every little detail.
 Wedding planners have gone to things like wedding planning school, for example, and they have had previous experience in this area, so they eat, sleep, and breathe weddings.

-The thought of choosing a theme, a color scheme, centerpieces, flowers and ALL the details can be a lot.
-Rooftop weddings, especially those that offer stunning views of the skyline, water and sunset are much easier to plan because you don’t need a ton of extra décor.
-Of course you’ll want to bring in some décor to reflect your own personal style, but the view alone creates natural ambiance.
+The thought of choosing a theme, a color scheme, centerpieces, flowers, and ALL the details can be a lot.
+Rooftop weddings, especially those that offer stunning views of the skyline, water, and sunset are much easier to plan because you don’t need a ton of extra décor.
+Of course, you’ll want to bring in some décor to reflect your own personal style, but the view alone creates a natural ambiance.

 Rooftop weddings in San Diego offer gorgeous views of:

 - The whimsical and romantic boats docked in San Diego Bay

 - Stunning views of Coronado Island

 When you’re planning your rooftop wedding, make sure to choose a venue that has the type of view that goes along with your theme and personal taste.